 Known as the leading professional and accreditation organization for veterinary professionals, the American Animal Hospital Association (AAHA) offers free distance learning opportunities and seminars for its members.
 Members receive a complimentary AAHA Learning subscription in their benefits package, which includes more than 50 hours of non-sponsored RACE-approved technical continuing education courses for veterinary techs.

 Through an easy-to-use, mobile-friendly interface, AAHA members can keep track of their learning through their online account.
 AAHA members have the option to subscribe to 200 additional courses for $6 per month, which gains them access to virtual simulations, podcasts, and webinars on a variety of veterinary topics.
 Membership also includes discounts on certification courses such as animal hospice and palliative care certification (six CE hours) and a diabetes educator certificate (four CE hours).
 AAHA membership is free for current vet tech students and $95 a year for credentialed vet techs.

 Vet techs working with larger animals such as cattle, sheep, goats, llamas, camels, and pigs benefit from the relevant wealth of continuing education courses offered by Large Animal Consulting & Education.

 Each CE course provides one hour of RACE-approved continuing education for vets and vet techs.
-Courses are divided into three categories: camelids, cattle, and sheep and goats.
-Most courses cost $35 and content ranges from neonatal care of lambs and kids to small ruminant vasectomy (free).
+Courses are divided into three categories: camelids, cattle, and sheep, and goats.
+Most courses cost $35 and the content ranges from neonatal care of lambs and kids to small ruminant vasectomy (free).
 Large Animal Consulting & Education features the work of practicing large animal veterinary and faculty member Dr. Meredyth Jones—an award-winning educator in the field of veterinary techniques.